Biographical Details on Boys' Clothing Styles (C)

 Clem, Johnny - (US, 1851-1937): John Joseph Klem, often refered to as Johnny Clem, was probably the most famous boy who served in the Civil War.
 He is known to hostory as the "Drummer Boy of Chickamauga" and also "Johnny Shiloh."
 He was one of the youngest, but not the youngest to do so.
 Like most younger boys who participated in the War, he served as a musician.
 The Federal Army alone had places for 40,000 muscians.
 Many of the boys given the turmoil of battle became involved in the actual fighting.
 Johhny was the most famous Union boy soldier.
 He became a drummer in the 22nd Massachusetts Infantry at age eleven, and was promoted to serve as a mounted orderly on the staff of General George H. Thomas, with the "rank" of lance sergeant.

 Clift, Montgomery - (US, 1920-66): Nontgomery was born in Omaha, Nebraska during 1920.
 His mother was Ethel Fogg, known as Sunny.
 His father was William Brooks Clift, a banker with familiy ties to the South.
-Montgomery had a twin sister (Roberta) and an older brother Brooks.
-The family was well to do and Sunny took the children to Europe to soak up culture.
+Montgomery had a twin sister (Roberta) and an older brother Brooks. <! who was a husband of Eleanor Clift, the columnist and political commentator, and father of their 3 children; Brooks also had a child by the late actress Kim Stanley.> The family was well to do and Sunny took the children to Europe to soak up culture.
 The Wall Street Crash (1929) affected the family's situation and they returned to America.
 Their peers thought their accents and foreign terms they used rather snooty, creating some problems for them.
 Montgomery had a disorganized education, but took an interest in acting.
 He was by age 13 on the Broadway stage.
 Clift had a career as a child star, but on Broadway not a Hollywood film career.
 The plays he appeared in were not very successful, but he was noted by imporant directors.
 He made his first Hollywood film with John Wayne, "Red River" (1948).
 Clift in the same year received his first Academy Award nomination for Best Actor for "The Search".
 Clift was a sensation in his Hollywood debutes.
 Hollywood commentators saw in Clift a very different leaing man than the standard pre-War Hollywood leads.
 Clift was handsome like other Hollywood leads, but he was also sensitive and vulnerable.
 This was different.
 Hollywwod commentatirs theorize that this image was appealing because many women would want to mother him.

 Cohn, Roy - (U.S.,1927-86): Chief counsel for Senator McCarthy's Senate investigating committee during the red-baiting period of the 1950s.
 Roy was apparently a precocious mama's boy.
 I don't know any of the details, but the subject is apparently dealt with in two recent biographies: The Autobiography of Roy Cohn by Sidney Zion (Lyle Stuart, 1987?) and Citizen Cohn by Nicholas von Hoffman (Doubleday, 1987).